theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 ### Extraction URL and command-line tool expression (3) ###
 The entries in these two fields change according to the settings made in the "Runtime parameters" section.
-The entries only change when confirming the settings with **[ENTER]** or by clicking in on of the two fields after the settings have been made.
+The entries only change when the settings are confirmed with **[ENTER]** or when clicking in one of the two fields after the setting.

 #### URL ####
-The URL to run the extraction in a browser is displyed here.
+The URL to run the extraction in a browser is displayed here.
 Copy the URL with the button on the right side and enter it in a web browser of your choice.
 This procedure corresponds to the "Run in browser" functionality available with a right-click on an extraction in the extraction list.

 ![Table-Extraction-Browser-Result](/img/content/run_ausgabe_browser_xu.png){:class="img-responsive"}

 #### xu.exe ####
 The expression to be used in the command-line tool "xu.exe" is displayed here.
-It allows to shcedule extraktions with the Windows task scheduler.
+It allows to schedule extractions with the Windows task scheduler.
-For more detailed information see [Scheduling an extraction](../advanced-techniques/scheduling_extraction).
+For more detailed information about scheduling with "xu.exe" see [Scheduling an extraction](../advanced-techniques/scheduling_extraction).

 By default the parameters "-s" (Server for extraction), "-p" (Listener port of the Xtract Universal Server) and "-n" (Name of the extraction) are generated for any extraction.